What Does Referring Physician Mean?

 Referring Physician vs. Ordering Physician

-In healthcare, the roles of a referring physician and an ordering physician may overlap or be used interchangeably, but they are not the same.
+In healthcare, the roles of a referring physician and an ordering physician may overlap or be used interchangeably, but they are different.
 While an ordering physician is in charge of drafting orders or requests for diagnostic or treatments, a referring physician is a healthcare provider who recommends a patient to another provider for more specialized care or treatment.

 Occasionally, a different healthcare provider may act as the ordering physician instead of the referring physician, albeit this is only sometimes the case.
 One must understand the distinctions between these two positions to provide patients with effective and efficient care.